kishormorol/personal-website/content/authors/admin/_index.md

 - Visitors
 ---

 I am Md.
 Kishor Morol, working as a Lecturer at the Department of Computer Science, American International University-Bangladesh (AIUB).
 I am also working as a Trainer (Coach) of AIUB ACM ICPC teams.
-I completed M.S. and B.Sc(Hons) in Computer Science from the Department of Computer Science, American International University-Bangladesh (AIUB).
+I completed M.S. and B.Sc (Hons) in Computer Science from the Department of Computer Science, AIUB.

-My research interest broadly lies at the intersection of Artificial Inteligence and analysis of Algorithms.
+My research interest broadly lies at the intersection of Artificial Intelligence and analysis of Algorithms.
 Specifically, I am interested in working on research problems which are related to machine learning, natural language processing, and algorithm analysis.

 I love to write code with background music, read research papers and share my knowledge with students.
 During my free time, I like to travel new places and eat various foods.